busathlab/mdlab/docs/namd_lab3.md

 #### Arithmetic

-Arithmetic is a huge limitation of bash, so occassionally other utilities are used to perform the math.
+Arithmetic is a significant limitation of bash, so other utilities are used to perform the math.

 Here are two different ways to assign the sum of the exported variables `reactionCoordinateStart` and `reactionCoordinateIncrement` to the variable `umbrellaWindow`: